sg-crest A Singapore Government Agency Website

 You may wish to seek legal advice if there are caveats in force against the estate.

-You need to declare all the assets making up the deceased's estates through the Schedule of Assets (Form 226 of the FJC Practice Directions).
+You need to declare all the assets making up the deceased's estates through the Schedule of Assets (Form 177, Family Justice Courts Practice Directions 2024 (DOCX, 19 KB)).
 The court will use the document to confirm the value of the estate and determine the value of the administration bond for letters of administration in certain circumstances.
 The Schedule of Assets may also be used by beneficiaries and creditors to ascertain the assets of the estate.

 You must declare the assets accurately.
 To obtain the required information, you may contact the relevant institutions that deal with the assets.
 (Note: These institutions may impose fees or conditions for providing information.)